Information, effects, dosage, side effects

 The microalgae chlorella is one of the oldest organisms on earth.
 It has been estimated to have existed for over 2.5 billion years.
 She has a strong talent for adaptation and was able to withstand many adverse living conditions.

 The microalgae has been supplementing and expanding the diet of the indigenous peoples in South America and Asia for several centuries.
 However, the Dutch microbiologist Martinus Willem Beijerinck was only able to isolate the algae in Delft in 1889.

 Due to the broad nutrient profile, the algae became increasingly popular.
 That is why scientists in the 1950s worked on how to cultivate the algae and how to produce large quantities of chlorella vulgaris.
 The aim of the researchers was to use chlorella algae to ensure good protein supply for the entire world population.

 Today chlorella is cultivated worldwide.
-Germany, for example, has the largest algae farm in Europe that specializes in the cultivation of chlorella.
-The cultivated algae are processed into nutritional supplements, used incosmetics or as larval feed in aquacultures.
+Germany, for example, has the largest algae farm in Europe that specialises in the cultivation of chlorella.
+The cultivated algae are processed into nutritional supplements, used in cosmetics or as larval feed in aquacultures.

 Due to its content of proteins, fatty acids and secondary plant substances, chlorella has a special nutritional value.
 For example, the plant contains vitamin B12, vitamin B9 and vitamin C. Calcium, potassium or iron are also part of the microalgae.

 The nutrient content of chlorella algae depends not only on the type of algae, but also on the cultivation and processing.

 Microalgae are one of the most important vegetable protein sources.
 The protein content of dried chlorella vulgaris is 51 to 58 percent.
 The algae thus contain more protein than dry milk, fish, chicken, or beef.